smathot/QProgEdit/readme.md

 - `handlerButtonText` -- Text for a top-right button, which can be clicked to call the handler, or None for no button.
 	- Type: str, unicode, NoneType
 	- Default: None
+- `runButton` -- Indicates whether a run-selected-text button should be shown.
+	- Type: bool
+	- Default: False

 </span>